-It’s a setup.

-For what, I had no idea, but that was clearly what this was.
-It was easy enough for some enterprising reporter or news blogger to have decided, after yesterday’s press conference, that this might be a good place to find me.
-And then . . .
-Well, I had no idea what exactly this bizarre scenario was supposed to accomplish.

-“Hey,” I said, moving toward the car now.
-“Whatever you think you’re doing, I’d suggest you get your ass out of there before I call the police.”
+“Hey,” I said as I walked closer.

-I reached the car.
-The woman still hadn’t moved.
-I grabbed the handle and yanked open the door and—
+The woman didn’t respond.
+I grabbed the handle, yanked open the door and—

-And she fell out.
-Toppled from the seat, me jumping back with a yelp, thinking even as I did that I was making a fool of myself, that someone was taking a picture, that this was a very juvenile prank—
+she fell out.
+Toppled, as I jumped back with a yelp, thinking even as I did that I was making a fool of myself, that someone was snapping a picture of this very juvenile prank—

 She had no eyes.

 The woman hung out of the car, twisted, wig falling off, sunglasses too.
-Beneath the sunglasses were two bloody crusted pits.
+Beneath the sunglasses were blood-crusted pits.

-I staggered back, hands going to my mouth, eyes squeezing shut.
+I staggered back, eyes shutting fast.

 I was hallucinating.
-I’d seen this, twice before, eyes gouged out, first on a dead man and then on a woman in the hospital and both times, it was nothing more than a hallucination, an omen with some meaning I couldn’t comprehend.
+I’d seen this, twice before, first on a dead man and then on a woman in the hospital. both times, it was nothing more than a hallucination, an omen with some meaning I couldn’t comprehend.

-When I opened my eyes, hers would be fine.
+When I looked again, she’d be fine.

-I lowered my hands, peeked out and—
+I did and—

 Her eyes were still gone.
 Gouged out.
-Blood smeared down one cheek.
+Dried Blood smeared down one cheek.

 I’m not hallucinating.
 This time, I’m not hallucinating.